vinceimbat/vinceimbat/content/walking accomplishes multiple goals.md

 Walking favors [[thoughts/process over product]] and is [[Circular over linear]] ([[Austin Kleon - The creative life is not linear]]).

 I have always incorporated walking (or biking) in [[thoughts/my daily routine]].
 I also tried following [[The fieldwork routine of Thoreau]].
-However, I find it too time-consuming, which shows the mental investment that [[thoughts/henry david thoreau]] gave to his process.
+However, I find it too time-consuming, which shows the mental investment that [[henry david thoreau]] gave to his process.
 He really loved nature.
 It was his workplace.

 I don’t need to adopt such investment on doing fieldworks though.
 A 1-2 hour walk in the afternoon will usually suffice in benefiting any serious writer.
 Aside from a daily walk, a monthly fieldwork, or something like what [[craig mod]] does, that combines excursion to nature and art could surely work.